Volunteer or Intern at the Brandywine Zoo

 VOLUNTEER OPPORTUNITIES

 Come be a part of the life of the Brandywine Zoo!
 We’re seeking dynamic and engaging teens who are interested in education and conservation.
-This program is volunteer position that alternates between various positions throughout the zoo including educating guests, helping in the barnyard, and being an assistant camp counselor.
+This program is volunteer position that alternates between three positions throughout the zoo: educating guests, helping in the barnyard, and being an assistant camp counselor.
 You’ll be a member of a critical team that assists the Brandywine Zoo staff in making sure our guests walk out of the zoo more knowledgeable and prepared to think about our animals and conservation solutions out in the world.

 Summer Camp Assistant

 Camp Assistants will work M-F for their selected weeks assisting our Zoo Camp Staff with on-site camps.
 Assistants will help lead activities and games, assist staff with managing campers, and contribute to an overall FUN and educational camp for our campers!
-For information on the camps you could help lead, please visit our Summer Camps page.

-Shifts: 8:00AM-4PM, M-F, minimum of 1 week
+Shifts: 8AM-4PM, M-F, minimum of 2 weeks

 Barnyard Monitor